 9. Download the CardValet app

-Depending on who you bank with, your financial institution may not offer this specific app, but if they have one like it – it's a must have!
+Ehen it comes to securing your DuGood debit or credit card, this app is a must have!
 The CardValet app allows you to turn your credit and debit cards on and off.
-You can also set geo restrictions, receive instant transaction alerts, and more.
+You can also set geographic restrictions, receive instant transaction alerts, and more.
 Scammers won't have much of a chance when you have this app in your arsenal.

 Keeping your personal and financial information safe is a HUGE priority for us!
 The aim of this blog certainly isn't to scare you, but we hope it will encourage you to make a few changes that will keep your money safe.
-As always, if you have questions, your friendly neighborhood credit union is only a phone call away.
+As always, if you have questions, we are only a phone call away.